Wildland Engine Boss

 Physical Requirements

-Ability to pass a Work Capacity Test at Arduous Level (ability to walk 3 miles in 45 minutes with a 45 pound pack)
+Ability to pass a Work Capacity Test at Arduous Level (walk 3 miles in 45 minutes with a 45 lb pack)

-Work will consist of exposure to fire and smoke; long days with minimal sleep; prolonged periods of hiking over uneven terrain, digging, standing, etc.
+Exposure to fire and smoke; long days with minimal sleep; prolonged hiking over uneven terrain, digging, and standing

 Introduction to ICS (ICS-100)